Month of war leaves Israel with tricky economic outlook

 “I‘m comfortable that will continue.”

-“One of the things we are thinking about is the longer-term impact on defense spending,” said Gamble, who cautioned in a report last week the budget deficit was likely to be missed, largely because spending on defense will not now be trimmed.
+“One of the things we are thinking about is the longer-term impact on defence spending,” said Gamble, who cautioned in a report last week the budget deficit was likely to be missed, largely because spending on defence will not now be trimmed.

 “We don’t know if there’s going to be a new status quo that’s sustainable.
 From the point of view of international investors, you have to ask if ... you are going to see a conflict of this kind of magnitude every few years?”